sjbylo/aba/README.md

 ## Prerequisites

-The usual things you need to install OpenShift using the Agent-based installer.
+The usual things you need to install OpenShift when using the Agent-based installer.

 - **RHEL**
    - Aba will try to install all required RPMs using "dnf".
 If dnf is not configured or working the RPMs will need to be installed another way, e.g. DVD.